hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 - [Data.ByteString.Lazy.readFile](https://hackage.haskell.org/package/bytestring-0.12.1.0/docs/Data-ByteString-Lazy.html#v:readFile)

 Lazy IO is a hack to use incremental reading/processing without the use of a proper streaming library.
-The [bytestring documentation](https://hackage.haskell.org/package/bytestring-0.12.1.0/docs/Data-ByteString-Lazy.html#g:25) warns is about it:
+The [bytestring documentation](https://hackage.haskell.org/package/bytestring-0.12.1.0/docs/Data-ByteString-Lazy.html#g:25) warns about it:

 > * The program reads a file and writes the same file.
 This means that the file may be locked because the handler has not been released when writeFile is executed.
 > * The program reads thousands of files, but due to lazy evaluation, the OS's file descriptor limit is reached before the handlers can be released.